 Living With The Seasons – Summer

-Consciously living in harmony with the world around us supports our body, our emotions and our spirit.
+Consciously living in harmony with the natural world around us supports our body, our emotions and our spirit.
 Within that consciousness we need to be in harmony with the greater cycles of life.
-When we tune into the passage of time by living with the seasons our energy synchronises with universal and earth energies to bring balance.
+When we align with the passage of time by living with the seasons our energy synchronises with universal and earth energies to bring us balance.

 Living with the seasons